-Want to make progress in your workplace?
+Want to progress in your workplace?
 Then develop your skills and step onto the career ladder!

-You could develop your skills, improve your self-confidence and restart your career.
+You could develop your skills, improve your self-confidence and restart your career in Health & Social Care.

-Designed to give you the tools to apply your personal transferable skills to the workplace; the confidence to anticipate problems and find solutions, to work independently and with other people, to plan things out before you start and complete the things that you’ve started… the skills that employers want!
+This Certificate of Higher Education course is designed to give you the tools to apply and transfer your skills into the workplace.
+It will give you the confidence to anticipate problems and find solutions; work independently and with other people; and plan things out before you start and complete the things that you’ve started.
+All the skills employers look for.

-Once you have decided that you would like to study on the Certificate of Higher Education in Skills for the Workplace (Health & Social Care) programme, you will need to apply by submitting an application directly to the University.
+Once you have decided that you would like to study this programme, you will need to apply by submitting an application directly to the University.

 What you will learn